telliott99/MySwift2/chapter6/sequence_type.rst

     1 2 3 4 5 6 7 8 9 10
     >

-``Element?`` is of type Optional Int, and that is also required---its presence suggests the idea that the sequence may have a finite number of values.
+``Element?`` is of type Optional Int, and that is also required.

+Its presence suggests that the sequence may have a finite number of values.
 So let's modify ``next`` to return ``nil`` when the sequence reaches a maximum value of 5:

 .. sourcecode:: swift